The O'Neills: Characters and story

 In the midwestern town of Royalton, the widowed Mother O'Neill (Kate McComb) raises her children, Danny (Jimmy Tansey) and Peggy (Joan Banks) Living upstairs in the O'Neill's two-family house was Mother O'Neill's friend, the meddling Trudy Bailey (Jane West).
 After their father's death, teenager Janice Collins (Janice Gilbert) and her brother Eddie Collins (Jimmy Donnelly) move into the O'Neill house.
 Helen Shields played Eileen Turner.
 In 1941, Claudia Morgan joined the cast in the role of Laura Penway.

 Organist William Meeder supplied the music.
 The announcers were Ed Herlihy and Howard Petrie.

 Television

 New cast member Janice Gilbert remained with the series when it was telecast on DuMont Tuesdays at 9pm ET from September 6, 1949, until January 10, 1950.

+Films

+In December 1936, plans were announced for a series of three films based on The O'Neills, the first of which was to be The Trial of Danny O'Neill.
+West was to collaborate on the script.